 - be a U.S. citizen or national, or meet residency requirements for federal student financial assistance

 - be enrolled or accepted for enrollment in the next academic year at Mount Mary University

 - have a demonstrated academic need for Promise Program services

-- be first-generation (no parent/legal guardian obtained a bachelor's degree) and/or be low-income (see the U.S. Department of Education Office of Postsecondary Education for the guidelines we follow)
+- be first-generation (no parent/legal guardian obtained a bachelor’s degree) and/or be low-income (see the U.S. Department of Education’s Office of Postsecondary Education income guidelines.)